KimBug29/Health_Fitness/README.md

  Health and Fitness Relationship project includes the following features.

  * Feature 1 - Load data.
-Read two (or more) data files including csv and JSON
+Read two JSON data files
  * Feature 2 - Clean data while combining.
-Clean data and perform a pandas merge with two (or more) data sets, then calculates some new values based on the new data set
+Clean data and perform a pandas merge with two data sets, then calculate some new values based on the new data set
  * Feature 3 - Visualize data. .....  still to be determined
  * Feature 4 - Best practices.
 Utilize a virtual environment, instructions included in this README
  * Feature 5 - Interpretation of data.
 Use of markdown cells in Jupyter Notebook, including clear code comments, and well written README.md